 The idea is that regular bike computers are too prescribed in their thinking, and require you to have your head down looking for the right turn.
-By pointing you in the right general direction, the makers claim BeeLine will help you explore more.
-And because there's no such thing as a wrong turn, it'll make cycling less stressful.
-Unless you're in a rush.

 But it’s not completely open-ended.
 If you need to go a certain way to reach a bridge over a river, say, you can set it as a waypoint, and it’ll point you there first.
 That way you can have all the fun of exploring without getting lost.